nf-core/eager/docs/usage.md

 #### `--angsd_fastamethod`

 The type of base calling to be performed when creating the ANGSD FASTA file.
 Options: `'random'` or `'common'`.
-Will output the most common non-N base at each given positin, whereas 'random' will pick one at random.
+Will output the most common non-N base at each given position, whereas 'random' will pick one at random.
 Default: `'random'`.

 #### `--pileupcaller_transitions_mode`

 Specify if genotypes of transition SNPs should be called, set to missing, or excluded from the genotypes respectively.
-Options: AllSites, TransitionsMissing, SkipTransitions.
-Default: AllSites
+Options: `'AllSites'`, `'TransitionsMissing'`, `'SkipTransitions'`.
+Default: `'AllSites'`

 ### Consensus Sequence Generation